Wayan123/CNN-DQN-KAN/README.md

    ![gif](video/gym_animation_kan_selu.gif)

-## Analisis Perbandingan
+## Comparison Analysis

-**Note:** Semua model hanya dilatih sekali, kecuali model CNN DQN - MLP (SELU) yang dilatih dua kali untuk memastikan apakah ada perubahan performa.
-Fungsi aktivasi SELU digunakan tanpa inisialisasi LeCun.
-Hasil ini hanya untuk eksperimen iseng, bukan eksperimen serius. :D
+**Note:** All models were trained only once, except for the CNN DQN - MLP (SELU) model, which was trained twice to ensure no performance change.
+The SELU activation function was used without LeCun initialization.
+These results are just for fun, not a serious experiment. :D

-1. **Performa Reward:**
+1. **Reward Performance:**
-   - **DQN-MLP (ReLU):** Menunjukkan reward yang baik dan stabil di sekitar nilai 18.
+   - **DQN-MLP (ReLU):** Showed good and stable rewards around the value 18.
-   - **DQN-KAN (SELU) dan DQN-KAN (ReLU):** Menunjukkan reward yang baik tetapi memerlukan waktu pelatihan lebih lama dibandingkan DQN-MLP.
+   - **DQN-KAN (SELU) and DQN-KAN (ReLU):** Showed good rewards but required longer training time than DQN-MLP.
-   - **DQN-MLP (SELU):** Menunjukkan reward yang kurang stabil dengan fluktuasi signifikan.
+   - **DQN-MLP (SELU):** Showed less stable rewards with significant fluctuations.

-2. **Waktu Pelatihan:**
+2. **Training Time:**
-   - **DQN-MLP (ReLU) dan DQN-MLP (SELU):** Memerlukan waktu pelatihan lebih singkat dibandingkan dengan DQN-KAN.
+   - **DQN-MLP (ReLU) and DQN-MLP (SELU):** Required shorter training time than DQN-KAN.
-   - **DQN-KAN (ReLU dan SELU):** Memerlukan waktu pelatihan lebih lama tetapi menunjukkan hasil yang lebih stabil.
+   - **DQN-KAN (ReLU and SELU):** Required longer training time but showed more stable results.

-3. **Ukuran Model:**
+3. **Model Size:**
-   - **DQN-KAN:** Ukuran model jauh lebih besar (~61.8 MB) dibandingkan dengan DQN-MLP (~6 MB).
+   - **DQN-KAN:** Model size is much larger (~61.8 MB) compared to DQN-MLP (~6 MB).

-   Ukuran model yang lebih besar pada DQN-KAN memberikan kemampuan pemodelan yang lebih kompleks tetapi membutuhkan sumber daya komputasi yang lebih besar.
+   The larger model size of DQN-KAN provides more complex modeling capabilities but requires greater computational resources.

-4. **Stabilitas Loss:**
+4. **Loss Stability:**
-   - Semua model menunjukkan penurunan nilai loss yang cepat pada tahap awal pelatihan dan stabil pada nilai rendah setelah frame 200.000.
+   - All models showed a rapid decrease in loss values in the early stages of training and stabilized at low values after 200,000 frames.
-   - **DQN-MLP (SELU):** Menunjukkan peningkatan loss signifikan pada beberapa titik, menunjukkan adanya instabilitas.
+   - **DQN-MLP (SELU):** Showed significant loss increases at certain points, indicating instability.

-5. **Kesimpulan:**
+5. **Conclusion:**
-   - **DQN-MLP (ReLU):** Pilihan yang efisien dengan waktu pelatihan lebih singkat dan ukuran model lebih kecil, menunjukkan performa reward yang baik dan stabil.
+   - **DQN-MLP (ReLU):** An efficient choice with shorter training time and smaller model size, showing good and stable reward performance.
-   - **DQN-KAN (ReLU dan SELU):** Meski memerlukan waktu pelatihan lebih lama dan ukuran model lebih besar, memberikan hasil reward yang baik dan stabil dengan biaya komputasi lebih tinggi.
+   - **DQN-KAN (ReLU and SELU):** Although requiring longer training time and larger model size, provided good and stable reward results with higher computational costs.
-   - **DQN-MLP (SELU):** Menunjukkan reward yang kurang stabil dan fluktuatif, mungkin kurang cocok untuk tugas ini dibandingkan dengan konfigurasi lainnya.
+   - **DQN-MLP (SELU):** Showed less stable and fluctuating rewards, indicating it may be less suitable for this task than other configurations.

-Perbandingan ini menunjukkan adanya trade-off antara kompleksitas model, waktu pelatihan, dan performa yang dihasilkan.
-Pemilihan model yang tepat bergantung pada kebutuhan spesifik aplikasi dan sumber daya yang tersedia.
+This comparison demonstrates the trade-off between model complexity, training time, and the performance achieved.
+The right model choice depends on the specific application needs and available resources.

-**Buat Pengetahuan Bersama:**
+**For General Knowledge:**
-Mengapa waktu training dan size model kombinasi KAN lebih besar?
-Karena arsitektur KAN menggunakan fungsi aktivasi tepi yang dapat dipelajari dan disesuaikan selama pelatihan, berbeda dengan MLP yang memiliki fungsi aktivasi tetap dan tidak dapat dipelajari.
+Why are the training time and model size larger for the KAN combination?
+The KAN architecture uses edge activation functions that can be learned and adjusted during training, unlike MLP, which has fixed activation functions that cannot be learned.